simon-ritchie/apysc/docs_src/source/mouse_event_common.md

 # Common mouse event interfaces

-This page will explain the common mouse event interfaces, like `this`.
+This page explains the basic mouse event interfaces, like the `this` attribute.

 ## Basic binding usage

 Each mouse event binding interface accepts `handler` and `options` arguments.
-The `handler` argument is a callable called when the target event is dispatched.
+The `handler` argument is a callable object each interface calls when event dispatching.

 The `options` argument is an optional parameter dictionary to be passed to the handler.
-This argument can be skipped.
+You can skip this argument.

-For instance, the `click` event can be set as follows:
+For instance, you can set the `click` event as follows:

 ```py
 # runnable